masogit/am-browser-doc/docs/features/insight.md

 In the Edit mode, you can also rename a category by double-clicking it.

-In the Edit mode, you can also delete a category by clicking Delete Tab.
+In the Edit mode, you can also delete a category by clicking Close Tab.